MichielNoback/java_jupyterbook/03_apis/regex.md

 | \w \W           | A word character, short for [a-zA-Z_0-9];  same but negated                                                        |
 | \b              | Word boundary                                                                                                      |

-### Regex quantifiers
+### Quantifiers

-Quantifiers let you modify how often a group or character is allowed.
+Quantifiers let you modify how often a group or character (class) is allowed.

 | Quantifier | Description                                                                                              |
 |------------|----------------------------------------------------------------------------------------------------------|